EricFromCanada/liquid/_tags/variable.md

 ## decrement

-Creates a new number variable, and decreases its value by one every time it is called.
+Creates a new number variable, and decreases its value by 1 every time it is called.
 The initial value is -1.

 <p class="code-label">Input</p>
 ```liquid